Hosting a virtual Christmas party in 2021 is going to be a popular option for many businesses.

 2. Awards Ceremony

-Are you bursting with pride at how your team has managed to crack on and work hard during the pandemic?
+Are you bursting with pride at how your team has performed this year?
 Try rolling out the red carpet for a virtual awards ceremony.
 Recognition is a powerful tool in making employees feel valued for their contributions in the workplace.
-It’s an important feeling that will go a long, long way in keeping people motivated; something more important than ever in 2020.
+It’s an important feeling that will go a long, long way in keeping people motivated.

 Create a bunch of awards specific to your team and present them to your employees.
 Our favourites are ‘Work From Home Superstar’, ‘Moral Booster’ and ‘Creative Mastermind’.
 You can publish the categories beforehand to generate excitement, and even let your team vote for their own winners if you wish.
 Alternatively, you can take a stroll down comical street by creating more ludicrous awards like ‘Pen Stealer’, ‘Worst Brew Maker’ and ‘Most Easily Distracted’ to playfully poke fun with colleagues.
 Check out TalentLyft’s 20 funny awards ideas for more inspiration!